gasti-jm/Eternal-Online/README.md

 # Thanks to
+<b>Pablo Marquez - creator of the game Argentum Online</b>

 The people of the gs-zone.org forum that some of the tools were released by them

-Pablo Marquez - creator of the game Argentum Online